AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/pegaCDH.md

 # Pega Customer Decision Hub connection

 ## Overview {#overview}

-Send profile attributes and segment membership data to Pega Customer Descision Hub for next-best-action decisioning.
+Use the Pega Customer Decision Hub destination in Adobe Experience Platform to send profile attributes and segment membership data to Pega Customer Descision Hub for next-best-action decisioning.

-Adobe Experience Platform Profile Segment membership, when loaded into Pega Customer Decision Hub, can be used as predictors in adaptive models and help deliver the right contextual and behavioral data for next-best-action decisioning purposes.
+Profile segment membership from Adobe Experience Platform, when loaded into Pega Customer Decision Hub, can be used as predictor in adaptive models and help deliver the right contextual and behavioral data for next-best-action decisioning purposes.

 ## Use cases